Skip to main content

 • Using the TriggerDagRunOperator with the conf parameter.

-• Making a POST request to the Airflow REST APIs Trigger a new DAG run endpoint and using the conf parameter.
+• Making a POST request to the Airflow REST APIs Trigger Dag Run endpoint and using the conf parameter.

-Param values passed to a DAG by any of these methods will override existing default values for the same key as long as the Airflow core config dag_run_conf_overrides_params is set to True.
+Param values passed to a DAG by any of these methods will override existing default values for the same key as long as the Airflow core config dag_run_conf_overrides_params is set to True (which is the default setting).

 info